noellymadeleine/Oil_pipeline_accidents_analysis/README.md

 ### Where are the accident?

-To begin with, the dataset includes a location column that denotes whether the accident occurred offshore or onshore.![Pipeline_Location_Percentage]
+To begin with, the dataset includes a location column that denotes whether the accident occurred offshore or onshore.
 ![Pipeline_Location_Percentage](graphs/Pipeline_Location_Percentage.png)
 Due to less than 1% of the data focusing on offshore accidents, this dataset is not suitable for conducting a meaningful comparison between offshore and onshore accidents.